SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 ## Programming language implementation

-A programming language implementation is a system for executing computer programs.
-There are two general approaches to programming language implementation: interpretation and compilation
+A programming language implementation is a system for executing computer programs written in a given programming language (s).
+There are two general approaches to programming language implementation: interpretation and compilation While we might talk about {{c2::programming languages}} being {{c1::compiled or interpreted}}, but actually it's {{c3::the relevant implementation}} that is {{c1::a compiler or an interpreter}}.
+A {{c1::reference implementation}} is an {{c2::implementation}} of a {{c2::specification}} generally written by {{c3::the creators}} of {{c5::the API/programming language/whatever}} to be {{c4::an example for other implementations}}

 TS compiles to JS via the compiler, interfaced with the cli tsc.

 $Something that happens during execution   runtime $something
 $Something that happens during compiling   compile-time $something

-### Compilation/Interpretation
+### Types

 A compiler translates one programming language into another in one step before execution.
 Most commonly, a compiler translates a programming language into machine code/assembler.
 An interpreter translates the code into another language (most commonly machine code/assembler) as it goes along.
+JIT

-#### Compiling/Interpreting
+#### Transpiling

+A preprocessor most typically takes some input and transforms it into some output, often for further use of compilers.
+While preprocessors generally don't transform the language, sometimes transpilers are called preprocessors, e.g. in the case of sass.
+Babel is a transpiler that transpiles{{c1::newer JS (e.g. ES 2017, ES 2020) to older JS (e.g. ES5)}}

+### Steps involved

 1. lexical analiysis/tokenization/lexing
 2. sytax analysis = parsing